michalslowikowski00/GOG_task/README.md

 This library is default library in Robot Framework

 # RUN Robot Framework via terminal
-- go to directory where Robot file is located on repository and run <code>robot gog.robot<code>
+- go to directory where Robot file is located on repository and run <code>robot gog.robot</code>